Superman vs. The Amazing Spider-Man: The Battle of the Century: Plot summary

 Moving to Africa, Spider-Man and Superman battle Doctor Octopus, Lex Luthor, and a native African warrior endowed by Luthor with super-strength and endurance and a red-sun irradiated sword.
 Spider-Man and Superman defeat the warrior only by combining their powers and enlisting help from some native tribesmen.
 Spider-Man steals an Injustice Gang spaceship from Luthor's base in Africa and heads into outer space with Superman to confront Doctor Octopus and Luthor.
 The supervillains have used the Injustice Gang's Satellite Headquarters' computers in conjunction with the device stolen by Luthor to agitate the Earth's atmosphere with a combination of sonic waves and lasers, causing huge tornadoes and hurricanes worldwide.
 Superman is felled by the beam's high-pitched sonics and Spider-Man loses consciousness when the spaceship's oxygen is compromised.

 The heroes awaken aboard the Injustice Gang Satellite, where Mary Jane and Lois are held captive.
 Superman defeats Doctor Octopus by tearing off two of his robotic arms and shattering his eyeglasses, while Spider-Man uses psychology to try to divide the villains.
-Doctor Octopus realizes that Luthor's scheme, if allowed to succeed, will effectively destroy human civilization, leaving them with "nothing to rule" even if they prevail against their heroic nemeses.
+Doctor Octopus realizes that Luthor's scheme, if allowed to succeed, will effectively destroy human civilization, leaving them with "nothing to rule" even if they prevail.
 He uses one of his robotic arms to destroy the weather machine's control console, stopping the potential disaster.

 An enraged Luthor attacks and defeats Doctor Octopus.
 While Superman returns to Earth to stop a gigantic tidal wave from destroying most of the East Coast of the United States, Spider-Man defeats Luthor.
 Superman returns to the satellite, where Spider-Man has bound the two villains with his webs.
 Congratulating themselves on a job well done, Superman and Spider-Man take the villains into custody.
 In an epilogue, Clark and Lois go on a double date with Peter and Mary Jane.

 A minor subplot of the story involves a barroom meeting between Daily Planet publisher and WGBS network chief Morgan Edge and Daily Bugle editor J. Jonah Jameson, in which the two irascible boss figures compare complaints about their employees Kent and Parker, and their respective propensities to suddenly disappear in the midst of crisis situations.
+Briefly they toy with the idea of exchanging the two, but decide the plan is impractical.